Cedar Key 2016 Seafood Festival

 Tips for visiting the Cedar Key Seafood Festival

-- Hotels sell out quickly, but there are always cancellations.
-For accommodations, call the Cedar Key Chamber of Commerce, which keeps a list of who has a room.
+- For accommodations, call the Cedar Key Chamber of Commerce, which keeps a list of who has a room.
 The number is 352-543-5600.

 - Gainesville and the I-75 corridor have many accommodations.
 This gets you within an hour of Cedar Key, which would enable you to make Cedar Key Seafood Festival a day trip.

 - A good option — one popular with the visiting artists — are two camping and RV parks about six miles outside of town.
-At Rainbow Country RV Campground, tent camping is $23 and no reservation is required.
-RV hookups are $23 to $24 and reservations are recommended.
-The new Cedar Key RV Resort is $30 a night and includes resort amenities such as a swimming pool.
+At Rainbow Country RV Campground, reservation are recommended.
+The new Cedar Key RV Resort includes resort amenities such as a swimming pool.
 There are also RV spots at Low-Key Hideaway.

 - Be patient with traffic and parking.
 This is a small town with a lot of visitors for festival weekend.
 Visitors park along the town’s streets and if the festival is a big success, you’ll walk four or five blocks through town to reach it.